syne-tune/syne-tune/docs/benchmarks.md

 Note that the Docker image does not have to contain the code for your benchmark, which is copied by SageMaker separately.
 In particular, you can change your source code without having to rebuild the image.

+If you use the local back-end (the default in the command line launcher), Syne Tune currently does not support SageMaker frameworks, and the settings in `default_params['framework']` and `default_params['framework_version']` are ignored.
+As explained in detail in the [command line launcher](command_line.md) tutorial, you can still run your experiments as SageMaker training jobs (a feature called *remote tuning*), but these training jobs use the PyTorch framework.
+If you need additional depedencies, you need to specify them in `dependencies.txt`.

 ## Checkpointing